 JS-Interpreter RegExp Demo

 Pathological regular expressions can execute in geometric time.
-For example 'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaac'.match(/^(a+)+b/) will effectively crash any JavaScript runtime.
-JS-Interpreter has three modes for handling regular expressions.
+For example 'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaac'.match(/^(a+)+b/) will effectively crash many JavaScript runtimes.
+JS-Interpreter instances have three modes for handling regular expressions.

 In mode 0, all regular expressions are disabled and throw an error.
 This is safe and works in every environment.